 There are also products in the market that can protect your designer bags from accidents.
 For example, special protectant sprays can give protection to most fabrics, including suede and nubuck materials.

-Before you do anything though, make sure you consult the care instructions for your designer bag or do a patch test.
+Before you do anything though, make sure you consult the care instructions of your designer bag or do a patch test.
 This way, you avoid the risk of damaging your designer bag further.

 Also, be mindful about the maintenance products you are purchasing for your designer bags.
 Some leather creams, for example, do not work with other types of leather.
 To be sure, check with the brand’s website for care instructions.